 Building Your Own Aquarium

 Let's get going with our DIY aquarium.
-As with any aquarium set up, the first step is deciding what kind of critters you want to incorporate in your tank—and how many.
-This is very important as it will decide what size you need, and how much it will cost you in the long run.
+As with any aquarium setup, the first step is deciding what kind of critters you want to incorporate in your tank—and how many.
+This is very important as it will decide what size tank you need and how much it will cost you in the long run.

 - Weld-On brand #4 Solvent Cement

 - A few 1x4s

 - Duct tape

 Step 1: Purchase Your Acrylic Sheets and Other Supplies

 Most plastics suppliers will stock acrylic sheets 4'x8'.
 One sheet is perfect for our build, as every inch of the sheet can be used with none left over, with no more extra needed.
 Be sure to get cell-cast acrylic, as other types will not work; the seams and often the sheets themselves will be too brittle and fail—not a fun time.